Funding

 Face-to-Face Activity Fund - Working groups

 What is it?
 To support cases where a face-to-face event is required, a small central Face-to-Face Activity Fund has been established for working groups that can clearly demonstrate the added value of holding a face-to-face event as opposed to a virtual one.
+Requests up to a maximum of £1,000 will be considered.

-Eligibility: Grant applications must be made by the conveners of each working group.
+Eligibility: Grant applications must be made by the conveners of each working group using the online application form.
 You must have detailed plans for the funds requested and provide a detailed budget.
 Joint applications between working groups are welcomed.
 We encourage working groups to obtain match funding or in-kind contributions where possible and priority is given to working groups who demonstrate this.
-Requests up to a maximum of £2,000 will be considered.
+We are currently prioritising PGR and ECR travel bursaries but will also consider accommodation and catering costs where no alternative funding is available.
+We will not consider keynote speaker fees.
+Please note funds are for BISA members only.

 Postgraduate Network support